Alfred Rouse: Early life

-Alfred Rouse was born in Milkwood Road, Herne Hill, London on 6 April 1894, one of three children born to an English father and an Irish mother.
+Alfred Arthur Rouse was born in Milkwood Road, Herne Hill, London on 6 April 1894, one of three children born to an English father and an Irish mother.
 His father, Walter, was a hosier, whereas his mother was reportedly an actress who deserted her husband and children in 1900.
 Following his wife's leaving the household, Rouse's father had little time for his children; consequently, Rouse and his two siblings were largely raised by an aunt on his father's side.
 Rouse was known as a well-behaved child; he and his siblings attended a local council school where he was regarded as a bright and athletic student.
 A member of the Church of England, Rouse would later become a sacristan at St Saviour's Church in Stoke Newington.

 Upon leaving school at age 14, Rouse worked briefly as an office boy for an estate agent, then found more secure employment at a textile manufacturing firm.
 He worked at this firm for five years before training as a carpenter, all the while furthering his education by attending numerous evening classes.
 In addition, Rouse had a substantial musical gift, sang well, and learned how to play various musical instruments, becoming a proficient pianist, violinist, and mandolinist.
 Rouse's exceptional baritone voice ensured that he regularly sang at his evening classes.
 In 1909, Rouse obtained employment at a West End furniture manufacturer.
 Shortly afterwards, he became acquainted with a young clerk named Lily May Watkins, whom he first met at a local dance and with whom he began a relationship.